The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 _Very few exceptions have existed before Endwalker._

 ### Warrior Substat Priority
-_Crit > Det > Tnc_
+_Crit > comfy SkS > DH >= Det > Tnc_
 Also applies to Materia Melds.

-#### Why is Direct Hit not desirable?
+#### What happened with Direct Hit not being desirable?
-Direct Hit as a stat only increases the DH Rate % of the skills, and not the damage.
+Patch 6.2 made DHit provide bonus damage to skills that have 100% Direct Hit and 100% Critical Hit rates. \
-As we have multiple skills that already have baked-in Direct Hit, any DH melds quickly lose value, giving Tenacity a chance to shine (dimly).
+After 2 full expacs, DHit is good for us again.

 #### Skill Speed
 We don’t deliberately avoid Skill Speed, but we don’t prioritize it at all.